maxtkc/mvths-wiki/docs/070xf-sumo-line-sensor.rst

 .. image:: images/sumoring.PNG
       :width: 400px

-The QTR-MD-01A sensor (shown below) include a photo emitter and sensor pair as well as well as other necessary components.
+The QTR-MD-01A sensor (shown below) includes a photo emitter and sensor pair as well as well as other necessary components.
 The schematic for the sensor is shown below as well.
 On the left side of the schematic is the IR emitter which sends out infrared light.
 On the right of the schematic is the phototransistor which senses infrared light.
 The voltage at the OUT pin varies depending on how much infrared light is reflected from the IR emitter.
 You can check out the `product page <https://www.pololu.com/product/2458>`__  for additional information.

 .. image:: images/linesensor.PNG
       :width: 400px